EboreimeP/Chicago-Road-Crash/README.md

 Public Awareness Campaigns: Launch campaigns to educate drivers on safe driving practices, emphasizing the importance of yielding right-of-way, maintaining safe distances, avoiding speeding, and using turning signals appropriately.
 Enhanced Law Enforcement: Strengthen enforcement of traffic laws to deter reckless driving behaviors.
 Infrastructure Improvements: Invest in road maintenance and improvements to address defects and enhance road safety.
-Data-Driven Interventions: Continuously monitor crash data to identify trends and hotspots, allowing for targeted interventions and improvements in high-risk areas.
 Driver Education Programs: Develop and implement programs to enhance driving skills and awareness among motorists.
 Technological Solutions: Explore the integration of advanced driver-assistance systems and other technology-driven solutions to mitigate human errors and improve road safety.
 Conclusion